bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+**Having a is one way to have client-side authentication.
+Developers check for a token to see if the user was granted access by the API to read information that was previously unavailable without a token.**

 - [ ] What steps can you take in your web apps to keep your data secure?
+**On the front-end side, developers can implement token retrieval from an API as well as creating a custom route component that is accessible only if the right token is present.**

 - [ ] Describe how web servers work.
+**Web server stores code for a website.
+Additionally, the code that runs on this device is also known as a web server.
+These devices communicate with clients from all over the world to bring the end-user data, or in this case a website, and displays it out the device.**

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+**Create -> PUT**
+**Read -> GET**
+**Update -> POST**
+**Delete -> DELETE**

 ## Project Set Up